winneon/gsu/README.md

 $ sudo make install
 ```

-You can optionally install `xclip` if you want automatic URL clipboard pasting after the utility finishes an upload.
+You can optionally install `xsel` if you want automatic URL clipboard pasting after the utility finishes an upload.

 ## Configuration